7 Creative Gingerbread House Ideas With Pictures

 7. Non-Gingerbread House

 Finally, another gingerbread house idea is to build something not made of gingerbread!
-The sweet biscuits aren’t for everyone and there are other options available.
+The sweet biscuits aren’t for everyone, and other options are available.
 Consider using other sweet ingredients that have a similar structural integrity, like cookies, biscuits, and rice cakes.

 Summary